shivam101gaur/calculator_webpage/README.md

 live calculator

-now i want to make a calculator such that as soon as the nos. are entered the results are shown .
+now i want to make a calculator such that as soon as the nos. are entered the results are shown . also i want to put this site online